The Ambassador Julia Chang Bloch Fellowships in Asian Studies

 Criteria and Eligibility

-Undergraduate students currently studying at the University of California at Berkeley and the University of Miami are welcome to apply, with preference given to proposals from junior and senior students.
+Undergraduate students currently studying at the University of California at Berkeley, the University of Miami, and the George Washington University are welcome to apply, with preference given to proposals from junior/senior and graduate students.
 Applicants with a major in Asian regional studies or international studies are preferred but not required.

 Meet the 2023 Fellows: